-Evidence to inform our assessment of nadofaragene firadenovec was mainly derived from interim results from NCT02773849, a Phase III, US-based, open-label, single-arm trial.19 The study enrolled 157 adults with BCG-unresponsive NMIBC with pathologic findings of CIS with or without (±) HG Ta/T1 disease or HG Ta/T1 disease alone.19 Most patients (96%) received at least two previous courses of BCG treatment within a 12-month period.24 Patients underwent cystoscopy every three months; if no evidence of HG disease was detected, a further dose of nadofaragene firadenovec was administered every three months at three, six, and nine months after initial instillation.
+Evidence to inform our assessment of nadofaragene firadenovec was mainly derived from NCT02773849, a Phase III, US-based, open-label, single-arm trial.
+The study enrolled 157 adults with BCG-unresponsive NMIBC with pathologic findings of CIS with or without (±) HG Ta/T1 disease or HG Ta/T1 disease alone.
+Most patients (96%) received at least two previous courses of BCG treatment within a 12-month period.
+Patients underwent cystoscopy every three months; if no evidence of HG disease was detected, a further dose of nadofaragene firadenovec was administered every three months at three, six, and nine months after initial instillation.
 A biopsy was required in addition to cytology and cystoscopy for all patients at 12 months.
-At the time of this report, only interim results were available from the Phase III study, which we supplemented with data from conference abstracts and data provided by the manufacturer.